 Can I Boil The Sweet Potatoes Instead of Baking Them?

 Yes, you can boil the sweet potatoes if you wish however, I find that roasting the sweet potatoes in the oven brings out their sweetness and intensifies their flavor.

 As an added benefit, if you line your sheet pan with aluminum foil or parchment paper, the clean up is minimal.

 Tips and Notes

 - You can use orange juice instead of bourbon, if you prefer.

 - This sweet potato casserole has a perfectly balanced sweet and savory taste.
-Just like my Candied Sweet Potatoes, they really taste like I am having a side dish and a dessert both at the same time!
+Just like this Candied Sweet Potatoes recipe, this casserole taste as if you are eating a side dish and a dessert – both at the same time!

-- Sometimes I use regular size marshmallows to make this side dish.
+- You can use regular size marshmallows to make this side dish.